nosuke0926/alarm/README.md

 stopButton | `String?` | Text shown in the stop button of the alarm notification.
 Button not shown if null. icon | `String?` | Icon to display on the notification.
 Only customizable on Android. iconColor | `Color?` | Color of the notification icon.
-Only customizable on Android.
+Only customizable on Android. keepNotificationAfterAlarmEnds | `bool` | Whether to keep the notification visible after the alarm sound ends. **iOS only feature - has no effect on Android.** Defaults to `false`.

 ### VolumeSettings model